'Dublin' statistics (migr_dub)

 11.1.
 Quality assurance

-As given in the Article 9 of the Regulation, Member States must report to Eurostat on the data sources used, the reasons for the selection of these sources and the effects of the selected data on the quality of the statistics.
+As stated in the Article 9 of the Regulation (EC) 862/2007, Member States must report to Eurostat the data sources used, the reasons for the selection of these sources and the effects of the selected data on the quality of the statistics.

 Member States compile the requested data following the guidelines and instructions provided by Eurostat.
-Before data publication, consistency validation checks are performed.
+Before data publication, consistency validation checks are performed by Eurostat.

-Furtermore, in order to ensure that the statistical practices used to compile the Dublin data are in compliance with the methodological requirements and that good practices in the field of Dublin and Asylum statistics are being followed, Eurostat organises every two years a dedicated Working Group on Dublin statistics where quality and methodological issues are discussed with the data providers (Member States).
+Furthermore, in order to ensure that the statistical practices used to compile the Dublin data are in compliance with the methodological requirements and that good practices in the field of Dublin and Asylum statistics are being followed, every two years Eurostat organises a Working Group on Dublin statistics where quality and methodological issues are discussed with the data providers (Member States).
 Eurostat also undertakes compliance monitoring visits to Member States, during which it reviews and consults the data providers on methodological issues.

-A quality survey (questionnaire) is planned to be administered by Eurostat to assess the compliance of the Dublin definitions and concepts.
+Eurostat plans to administer a quality survey (questionnaire) to assess the compliance of the Dublin definitions and concepts.

 11.2.
 Quality management - assessment